nathangeffen/cagl/docs/userguide.md

 distance_all_int_arr(int_arr *array)
   ~ Returns the distance (number of elements) of an array variable.

-You might have noticed that a function *x* that operates on all the elements of a container (which is the common case), as opposed to a sub-range within the container, is called *x_all_[container name]*.
+You might have noticed that a function *x* that operates on all the elements of a container (which is the common case), as opposed to a sub-range within the container, is called *x_all_C*, where *C* is the container type name.

 Now to declare a variable which is an array of integers, you do this: